emilymeroni/reactTraining/Notes.md

 ### Redirecting
 You can use a special component, Redirect, where you specify the path and where it should bring to.
 Redirect can also be used conditionally.

+### Navigation guards
+Needed for example when you don't know if the user is authenticated or not.

+### Lazy loading
+Depends on the webpack configuration, needs to be modern.
+Since 16.6 we have React Suspense to do lazy loading.
+It can be used also outside of a Router scenario.